HNKSara/An_Introduction_to_MAS_Michael_Wooldridge/Docs/chapter_1_summary.md

 - One important thing is Social aspects of agency, is ability to communicate, cooperate, and reach agreement with peers (not ability to learn, plan and solve problems – intelligent behavior)

 ### Economics/Game theory
-- Mathematical theory that studies interaction among self-interested agents (economic entities in the real world)
+- Game theory is mathematical theory that studies interaction among self-interested agents (economic entities in the real world)
 - Predominant theoretical tool in use for the analysis of multi-agent systems (such as negotiation)
 - The solution concepts like Nash equilibrium developed without view to computation.
 They are descriptive concepts, telling us the properties of appropriate, optimal solution without telling us how to compute a solution.
 The problem of computing solution is computationally very hard (NP-complete)
 - MASs allow us to bring the tools of computer science (computational complexity theory) to bear on them.